-Quick Answer: To cancel Printify Premium, open Premium in the left sidebar of your Printify account, click Manage subscription, and choose Cancel subscription.
+Quick Answer: To cancel Printify Premium, open Premium in the left sidebar of your Printify account, click Manage subscription, and select Cancel subscription.
+If you don't see the Cancel subscription option, your subscription has already been cancelled and no further charges will be made.
 The cancellation downgrades you to the Free plan at the end of your current billing cycle.

 Cancelling Premium is not the same as deleting your Printify account or closing a connected store.
 Each is a separate action with different downstream effects on your active orders and stored design files.